fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

     //using variables and literals
     cout << min(a, 2);

-    //assigning the result (copy)
+    //assigning the result (copying the result)
     int m1 = min(a, b);
     int m2 = min(1, 2);
 }
 {% endhighlight %}
-These are very simple examples using the int builtin type, but our min function is supposed to be Generic, so it has to operate with all types that satisfy the TotallyOrdered concept.
+These are very simple examples using the int builtin type, but our min function is supposed to be **Generic**, so it has to operate with all types that satisfy the *TotallyOrdered* concept.
 So let’s see a little more complicated example.

-Suppose we maintain the employee database of a company and we want to take two employees and know which is the minimum of the two.
-Let's see it on code.
-Here a simplified Employee class written in C++:
+Suppose we maintain the employee database of a company and we want to take two employees and know which is the minimum of the two:

 {% highlight cpp %}
-struct employee { string name; float salary; };
+//A simplified Employee class written in C++ struct employee { string name; float salary; };
 {% endhighlight %}
 And now we use the min function with Employees: